HidekiKawahara/FVN/README.md

 For detailed explanation of this display, please check the latest techinical article ( [link to arXiv]:https://arxiv.org/abs/2008.02439).

+Then, you can try the revised version of an interactive and realtime acoustic tool using FVN.
+Have fun!

 A detailed getting started manual in Japanese is available.
 English version will be ready soon.
 [link to Google doc]:https://docs.google.com/document/d/1Bzc9pxeFWYcpTncrk4B3Rwt3LonXPlOoM4Hj-Fg7UZI/edit?usp=sharing